oVirt/ovirt-site/source/release/3.5/index.html.md

 *   Added support for VLAN-tagged network interfaces
 *   Added support for bonded network interfaces

-# Install / Upgrade from previous versions
+## Install / Upgrade from previous versions

-### BETA RELEASE
+### RELEASE CANDIDATE

-The oVirt Project is working on oVirt 3.5.0 Beta release.
+The oVirt Project is working on oVirt 3.5.0 release candidate.
 In order to install it you've to enable oVirt 3.5 pre release repository.

 **Please note that mirror may take a couple of days in order to be updated**